Overcoming the Fear of Public Speaking - A Practical Guide for Reluctant Presenters

 1. Thorough Preparation

 Most anxiety stems from the uncertainty of "what if it doesn't go well."
 By fully mastering your content and rehearsing repeatedly, you can minimize uncertainty.
-Many TED speakers are said to rehearse over 200 times before the actual event.
+Many TED speakers are said to rehearse dozens to over a hundred times before the actual event.
 The goal is not memorization but internalizing the flow of content into your body.

 2. Turn the Audience from "Enemy" to "Ally"